AdnanSharique/openai-ddib/Setup-Document.md

 ## Requirements

-* An Azure Account with the ability to create an Azure OpenAI Service.
+* An Azure account with the ability to create Azure OpenAI Service.
 * A Power BI Pro or Premium account to host Power BI reports.
 * Make sure you are the Power BI administrator for your account and service principal access is enabled on your Power BI tenant.
 * Make sure the following resource providers are registered with your Azure Subscription.